Southern Water Supply Storage

 Cost: $105 Million

-Current activity: Land acquisition and awaiting a funding announcement from the federal government.
+Current activity: Land acquisition, pump station preparation and awaiting a funding announcement from the federal government

-Eurobodalla Shire Council is seeking project approval for the Eurobodalla Southern Water Supply Storage under Part 4, Division 4.7 (State Significant Development) (formerly Division 4.1) of the Environmental Planning and Assessment Act 1979 (EP&A Act).
+Eurobodalla Shire Council has obtained project approval for the Eurobodalla Southern Water Supply Storage under Part 4, Division 4.7 (State Significant Development) (formerly Division 4.1) of the Environmental Planning and Assessment Act 1979 (EP&A Act).

-To support the State Significant Development application to the NSW Department of Planning and Environment, an Environmental Impact Statement (EIS) for the proposed Southern Water Supply Storage (the proposal) has been prepared and was released for a public exhibition period.
+To support the State Significant Development application to the NSW Department of Planning and Environment, an Environmental Impact Statement (EIS) for the proposed Southern Water Supply Storage (the proposal) was prepared and released for a public exhibition period.

 The proposed works will be located about 30km south of Moruya, on an unnamed third order ephemeral stream about 950m east of the Tuross River, within the Tuross River catchment.
-The majority of the works would be located in the Bodalla State Forest.
-Road access would be via the Princes Highway to Bodalla and then Eurobodalla Road.
+The majority of the works will be in Bodalla State Forest.
+Road access will be via the Princes Highway to Bodalla and then Eurobodalla Road.
 The works consist of an off-stream water storage facility and associated ancillary facilities.
-Raw water would be extracted from the Tuross River from a new river intake pump station and an existing borefield for transfer to the new water storage facility.
+Raw water will be extracted from the Tuross River from a new river intake pump station and an existing borefield for transfer to the new water storage facility.

-The proposed water storage facility would supplement peak summer demands and provide sufficient water storage to allow the system to provide a secure yield in accordance with State Government guidelines, and comply with the requirements of the Tuross River WSP.
-This storage facility would ensure ongoing water supply security for the Eurobodalla Shire.
-As water would be selectively withdrawn from the Tuross River depending on flow conditions, environmental stress on the Tuross River system would be minimised.
+The water storage facility will also supplement peak summer demands and provide sufficient water storage to allow the system to provide a secure yield in accordance with State Government guidelines, and comply with the requirements of the Tuross River WSP.
+This storage facility will ensure ongoing water supply security for the Eurobodalla Shire.
+As water will be selectively withdrawn from the Tuross River depending on flow conditions, environmental stress on the Tuross River system will be minimised.

 The EIS provides information on the proposal, including its environmental impacts and mitigation measures.
 A number of environmental specialist assessments were undertaken during preparation of the EIS to assess the potential impacts of the proposal on the environment and to identify safeguards and management measures to mitigate these impacts.